sumitkumar-tci/SMSA-AI-Bot/latest_updated_smsa_ai_architecture.md

 ### 13.1 Authentication & Authorization

 - JWT-based authentication
-- Role-based access control (RBAC)
-- API key management for service-to-service communication
-- Session management with secure tokens

 ### 13.2 Data Protection

 - Encryption at rest for all databases
-- TLS 1.3 for all communications
-- PII masking in logs
-- Data retention policies compliance

 ### 13.3 API Security

 - Rate limiting per user and IP
 - Input validation and sanitization
 - SQL injection prevention
-- XSS protection

 ---

-## 14. Scalability & Resilience
+## 14. Scalability & Resilience - NOT IN CURRENT SCOPE

 ### 14.1 Horizontal Scaling